MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 #### Setup ####

- `ResponseBuilder` supports Laravel's auto-discovery feature and it's ready to use once installed with default configuration.
+ `ResponseBuilder` supports Laravel's auto-discovery feature and it's ready to use once installed.

 #### ApiCodes class ####